 It’s sad when a relationship you thought was going to be forever ends.
 But it’s more sad to keep trying to make something work that just can’t, instead of working towards healing yourself, accepting that it didn’t work out, finding peace with it, and working towards a life (and eventually someone else) that is a much better, happier fit for you.

-I know you miss him and I’m really sorry.
+I know you cant’ get over your ex and you miss him and I’m really sorry.
 That’s painful and lonely.
 But, you probably miss you, too because somewhere along the way in this relationship or marriage, you lost yourself.
 Here’s the best news: you’ll be back soon, better than ever.

 Like this article?
 Check out, “20 Things I Wish I Could Have Told My Newly Separated Self”